rmoazed/Bike-Rental-Revenue-Optimization/README.md

 Potential future improvements for this project could include:

-- Learning elasticity from data instead of assuming it/manually assigning value
+- Learning elasticity from data instead of assigning a fixed value so that optimal price is able to make meaningful shifts based on weather and temporal conditions
 - Incorporating time-series models
 - Adding uncertainty estimates